The Heartland Institute: A Misinformation Factory

 “In November, 2015, the three lead NIPCC authors – Craig Idso, Robert M. Carter, and S. Fred Singer – wrote a small book titled Why Scientists Disagree About Global Warming: The NIPCC Report on Scientific Consensus revealing how no survey or study shows a “consensus” on the most important scientific issues in the climate change debate, and how most scientists do not support the alarmist claims of the Intergovernmental Panel on Climate Change.”

-In view of this, it is striking that scientists are not better represented among the lead authors of NIPCC II, which included an economist, a British political advisor cum journalist, a management consultant, an emergency physician, a lobbyist, a manager at THI.
-Completely absent are senior scientists employed at the world’s leading universities.
+In view of this claim, it is striking that scientists are not better represented among the lead authors of NIPCC II, which included, in addition to Idso, Carter and Singer, an economist, a British political advisor cum journalist, a management consultant, an emergency physician, a lobbyist and a manager at THI.
+Senior scientists employed at the world’s leading universities and research institutes are notable by their complete absence.

-Singer made bold claims including stating that there was no evidence that climate change was occurring.
+Singer made a variety of bold claims before his death, including stating that there was no evidence that climate change was occurring.
 The DeSmog blog quotes him saying in 2016:

 “The Intergovernmental Panel on Climate Change (IPCC) has to provide proof for significant human-caused climate change; yet their climate models have never been validated and are rapidly diverging from actual observations.
 The real threat to humanity comes not from any (trivial) greenhouse warming but from cooling periods creating food shortages and famines.”

 The evidence is very clearly to the contrary, but now Singer has slipped off this mortal coil, leaving others to deal with the problems that he assured them so emphatically were not real.
-The figure below (also reproduced in a different post) illustrates an important lesson that working scientists will understand very well.
+The figure below (also reproduced in a different post) shows global mean temperature data from a number of different sources.
 Up to about the turn of the century, the increase in global temperature was comparatively small relative to the size of the scatter in the data.
 Since the turn of the century, the rate of increase in global mean temperature has increased, and the size of the increase in global mean temperature relative to the scatter in the data is now quite large.
-Moreover, the closeness of the agreement between the six different sources here is striking.
+Moreover, the closeness of the agreement between the six different sources is striking.

 Figure 1.
 Annual global average temperatures expressed as the difference from pre-industrial conditions based on the 1850-1900 average.
 Four different data sets are shown – HadCRUT5*, NOAAGlobalTemp*, GISTEMP, and Berkeley Earth* – as well as two reanalyses – ERA5 and JRA-3Q.
 There is good agreement on the overall evolution of global temperatures and year-to-year variability.
 From the Met Office Climate Dashboard.